 “This discovery again shows that amateur astronomers, and school students, can make a huge contribution to real scientific discovery” added Nick.

 As well as the asteroid and comet research projects, the Faulkes Telescopes have also been used in recent weeks by comedian Dara O’Briain and The One Show’s resident astronomer, Mark Thompson.
 They will return to the regular schools programme once term starts in early September, allowing even more students to help make real discoveries as part of their science studies.

 The Faulkes Telescope Project is based at the University of Glamorgan, and has access to two 2-metre remotely-controlled telescopes located in Hawaii and Australia, which are managed by the LCOGT network in Santa Barbara, USA.

 We award bursaries of £80 a week to support students carrying out research projects in science, technology, engineering and maths (STEM).
 Post-16 students interested in a STEM career spend 4-6 weeks during the summer holidays working alongside professional scientists, engineers and mathematicians on an independent project.

 Many Nuffield students go on to present their work and win prizes at regional, national and international science fairs.
-Find out more on the Science Bursaries for Schools and Colleges page.
+Find out more on the Nuffield Research Placements page.